Flutter runtimeType and is operator| Flutter runtime type of an object

 }

-The is operator is used to checking if an object is an instance of the type.
+The is operator is used to check if an object is an instance of a particular type.

 Here is an operator example